 French Government: Prime Minister Philippe Pétain, using the plenary powers granted him by the legislature on the 10th, replaces President Albert François Lebrun with himself as head of state.
 Rather than appoint himself President, though, Pétain simply abrogates Article 2 of the French Constitutional Laws of 1875, removing the office of President completely.

 Former President Lebrun is not formally dismissed, does not resign, and is simply discarded.
-Uncertain where this will lead, Lebrun flees to Vizille.
+President Lebrun, uncertain where all this will lead, flees to Vizille.
 Pierre Laval becomes the new Prime Minister.
 Pétain also formally abolishes the Republican Constitution of 1875, thereby eliminating the Third Republic, and dismisses the legislature sine die.
 He also appoints 12 ministers and 12 governors of French provinces.

 Pétain begins his "reign" oddly, with a proclamation which begins "Nous, Philippe Pétain."
 This sort of styling is reminiscent of Louis XIV.
 This is only the beginning of Pétain's eccentric, autocratic regime.
-He retains deep affection with the populace, and in any event they no longer have any say in their own government, as they are not Philippe Petain.
+He retains deep affection with the populace, and in any event, they no longer have any say in their own government, as they are not Philippe Petain.
 One can speculate that in a time of great national distress, Pétain at least provides the appearance of a rock of seeming strength juxtaposed against the menacing Germans.
 In some respects, that is true, too, as Hitler wants to coerce and cajole the French leader into cooperate, not anger him into defiance and outright opposition.

 German Government: Kriegsmarine Admiral Erich Raeder confers with Hitler at Berchtesgaden about Operation Sealion and Norwegian naval bases, such as the U-boat hub at Bergen.
 Raeder is of the opinion that the Luftwaffe and Kriegsmarine alone can defeat Great Britain, and Hitler views an invasion as only a "last resort."